 Mom has full custody.
 Dad has girlfriend that son does not want to be around at all and feels like dad does not like him.
 Dad takes don to grand moms house where there is not one thing for him to do and no bed for him to sleep in other than with dad.
 He is almost 11 years old.

 That's a touchy question.
 First, New Jersey courts have long-settled the question of non-custodial parents having girlfriends (or boyfriends).
 Generally, divorce or dissolution doesn't preclude people from moving on with their lives.
-The touchy part is determining what's actually happening in...Read more »
+The touchy part is determining what's actually...Read more »

 There's really not enough information to provide you with an adequate answer.
 However, assuming New Jersey has jurisdiction, you should consult with a family law attorney.
 The attorney will interview you and gather all the facts necessary and provide you with the best option(s).
-You'll then be able...Read more »
+You'll...Read more »

 It a woman I don’t know her but she is disgusting as many fake names and tormented me for months and she found my phone number and every time I wake up I found some disturbing text to crash and dead.
 She also disturbed me at work by repeating text to my phone.
 She know where I live, work and go...
 Read more »

 You'll need to immediately consult with an attorney.
 You'll be interviewed and your case will be thoroughly reviewed.
 An attorney can then file the appropriate papers on your behalf but only after gathering all the necessary facts and evidence.
-You should contact an attorney willing to give you...Read more »
+You should contact an attorney willing to...Read more »

 Defendant's non-compliance with a court order permits you to file a motion with the court.
 The court can now consider you a judgment creditor.
 The court will make an ability to pay determination if the defendant claims a lack of funds.

 Whether you can actually stop the relocation will depend on several facts.
 So there's no doubt you should immediately consult with a family law attorney to discuss the facts of your case.
-There's even a fairly recent New Jersey case addressing the way courts are required to analyze whether a...Read more »
+There's even a fairly recent New Jersey case addressing the way courts are required to analyze...Read more »

 Parental rights are never terminated lightly because it's a constitutional right.
 However, if you motion the court and show that (1) the biological parent has abandoned his parental obligations and (2) that the best interests of children would be promoted through adoption, then yes.
-It also helps...Read more »
+It also...Read more »

 You can file for sole custody...but whether your request is granted depends on many factors...such as how a change in custody will affect the children.
 Your ex-wife might decide to file for a modification of the parenting schedule and/or child support based on changed circumstances.
 Alternatively,...Read more »